Front Page Archive

 SMHasher is a popular test suite created by Austin Appleby for testing hash functions for weaknesses and speed.
 There is also a more up-to-date fork.

-SMHasher is widely used in the design and vetting of non-cryptographic hash functions.
-And non-cryptographic hash functions often advertise that they pass the entire SMHasher test suite as a signal of hash quality.
+SMHasher is widely used in the design and vetting of non-cryptographic hash functions, and non-cryptographic hash functions often advertise that they pass the entire SMHasher test suite as a signal of hash quality.

 This is a problem for hashes with large output sizes, and in this post we're going to explore why that is.